-First rule of pumpkin carving: do it somewhere you don’t mind getting messy, ideally outdoors.
-Line your work surface (a sturdy table or the ground) with something you’ll throw away later — like butcher paper, newsprint, or my go-to, flattened brown paper grocery bags.
-Simply cut down one side of the grocery bag, then cut off the base of the bag so you have a big rectangle of brown paper.
-Layer a few of these on the table and you’re good to go.
+First rule of pumpkin carving: Do it somewhere you don't mind getting messy, ideally outdoors.
+Line your work surface (a sturdy table or the ground) with something you'll throw away later — like butcher paper, newsprint, or flattened brown paper grocery bags.
+If using the latter, simply cut down one side of the grocery bag, then cut off the base of the bag so you have a big rectangle of brown paper.
+Layer a few of these on the table and you're good to go.

 Draw Before You Carve

-In addition to a set of carving tools, you’ll need a pen for drawing your design onto the pumpkin, and couple big bowls — one for the seeds (the best part of pumpkin carving, in my humble opinion) and one for the rest of the pumpkin goo and throwaway bits leftover from carving.
-And that’s about it, really!
-Time to get carving, folks.
+In addition to your carving tools, you'll need a pen for drawing your design onto the pumpkin, and couple big bowls — one for the seeds (the best part of pumpkin carving!) and one for the rest of the pumpkin goo and throwaway bits leftover from carving.
+And that's about it, really!

 Don't Throw Away the Seeds!